Since 1978, the State of Wisconsin and the U.S. Department of Justice

-The Red Cliff Domestic Violence Program provides advocacy, supportive counseling, information,
+The Red Cliff Family Violence Prevention Program provides advocacy, supportive counseling, information,

 and referral for adults who are in violent relationships with a spouse or partner.

-The Domestic Violence program provides referral to shelters for women and their children and also
+The Family Violence Prevention Program provides referral to shelters for women and their children and also

 provides emergency financial support for those not eligible for other economic support programs.

 Transportation may be provided based on the needs of the victims.
-The Domestic Violence program
+The Family Violence Prevention Program

 is responsible for providing information to the community about domestic violence and the